 Cherry Pie Bars…brilliant!
-Wish I would have thought of them but I pinched the recipe from Taste of Home.
+These are so simple and delicious, not to mention easy to make.
+I wish I would have thought of them but I pinched the recipe from Taste of Home.

 - Don’t stress over the pan.
 If you don’t have a jelly roll type sheet pan than a 9 x 13 cake or casserole pan will do the trick.